Zollhaus-IT/ct-reports/README.md

-# code-with-quarkus
+# CT Report

+This project is a Quarkus application that retrieves data from the Churchtools API and stores it in a database.

-This project uses Quarkus, the Supersonic Subatomic Java Framework.
+The project uses Quarkus, the Supersonic Subatomic Java Framework.

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .